esteban-w/m2-custom-demo/README.md

 * Two store views, the default store view and an "AT Store View", these store views should display all text using the 'Quicksand' font which is set in the custom theme.
-  (If you notice that is not the case, it means that the custom themes need to be set via the admin, please go to admin **Content > Design > Configuration** and then set the "Theme One" globally and "Theme Two" to the "AT Store View").
+  (If you notice that is not the case, it means that the custom themes need to be set via the admin, please go to admin **Content > Design > Configuration** and then set the "One Theme" globally and "Two Theme" to the "AT Store View").
 * A new block on the storefront homepage showing only "Featured" products, which can be added to the cart using the product's card "Add To Cart" button.
 * When hovering over each product card of the "Featured" products you should get a gray background color,